The Real Dogs of White Bear Lake

 Six years ago, entering retirement, Roger Schwinghammer faced a baffling decision, the outcome of which was bound to alter his life.
 And it was this: Now that he had the time to give, he’d decided to become a first time Golden Retriever dad.
 He visited a promising littler of ten.
 He committed to taking one.
 But, full stop…

-Click photo to read on the White Bear Press website.
+Click photo to continue reading on the White Bear Press website.

 Or Get Reprint (PDF)

-Meet Archie, a very Great Dane indeed.
-Often seen taking in the shore breezes with his human Christopher Hughes along Lake Avenue, Archie is an elder statesman known to many for his extremely gentle but dignified bearing.
+Meet Archie*, a very Great Dane indeed.
+Archie is an elder statesman known to many for his extremely gentle but dignified bearing.
 He accepts the curiosity, pats and strokes of friends and strangers with patient aplomb, as though to rebuff them would be a a failure of station and good character.
 That he enjoys the attention does not mean he intends to grovel for it…

-Click photo to read on the White Bear Press website.
+Click photo to continue reading on the White Bear Press website.

 Or Get Reprint (PDF)